-- Important Notice: Unacceptable injury to soybeans planted in treated fields may occur.
+Important Notice: Unacceptable injury to soybeans planted in treated fields may occur.
 Whether or not soybean injury occurs and the extent of such injury will depend on weather (temperature and rainfall) from herbicide application until soybean emergence and agronomic factors such as the amount of weed vegetation and previous crop residue present at the time of application.
-Injury is more likely under cool rainy conditions and where there is less weed vegetation and crop residue present. - Do not disturb treated soil through tillage between application and planting of soybeans. - Do not use on sandy soils with less than 1.0% organic matter. - In treated fields, plant soybean seed as deep as practical, but not less than 1.0 inch deep.
-Adjust the planter, if necessary, to ensure that planted seed is adequately covered. - Do not make more than one application per season regardless of the application rate used. - Do not allow livestock grazing or harvest hay, forage, or fodder from treated fields.
-Livestock should be restricted from feeding/grazing of treated cover rops.

-- Do not apply HAVOC LV-Four as a preplant application in soybeans unless you are prepared to accept the results of soybean injury, including possible stand loss and/or yield reduction. - During the growing season following application, do not replant treated fields with crops other than those labeled for use with HAVOC LV-Four.
-Do not apply more than 2 pt/acre of HAVOC LV-Four per use season. - Forestry, Rangeland, Established Pasture, and Non-cropland Uses
+Injury is more likely under cool rainy conditions and where there is less weed vegetation and crop residue present.

+- Do not disturb treated soil through tillage between application and planting of soybeans. - Do not use on sandy soils with less than 1.0% organic matter. - In treated fields, plant soybean seed as deep as practical, but not less than - Adjust the planter, if necessary, to ensure that planted seed is adequately covered. - Do not make more than one application per season regardless of the application rate used. - Do not apply HAVOC LV-Six as a preplant application in soybeans unless you are prepared to accept the results of soybean injury, including possible stand loss and/or yield reduction. - During the growing season following application, do not replant treated fields with crops other than those labeled for use with HAVOC LV-Six. - Do not apply more than 1 1/3 pt/acre of HAVOC LV-Six per use season. - Use 2 or more gallons of spray solution per acre.

+Forestry, Rangeland, Established Pasture, and Non-cropland Uses